F15s fly over Grafenwoehr Training Area

-U.S. Airman with the 492nd Fighter Squadron, 48th Fighter Wing from Lakenheath, United Kingdom engage targets in an F-15 Eagle with heavy ordnance into the impact area at the Grafenwoehr Training Area, Germany, June 28, 2023.
+U.S. Airman with the 492nd Fighter Squadron, 48th Fighter Wing from Lakenheath, United Kingdom fly over the Grafenwoehr Training Area in an F-15 Eagle at Grafenwoehr, Germany, June 29, 2023.
 (U.S. Army photo by Staff Sgt.
 Randis Monroe)

 |Date Taken: